imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 When visually comparing the implementation-relative measurements (see **TODO reference** above), we suspect that at the current state of EVM/eWASM implementations, it might be very challenging to propose gas costs to OPCODEs, which would apply equally well to all.

-E.g., from the preliminary measurement data we saw that for `evmone` and `openethereum` several arithmetic OPCODEs (range from `DIV` to `MULMOD`) are consequently more expensive to execute than the pivot OPCODE.
+E.g., from the preliminary measurement data we saw that, for `evmone` and `openethereum`, several arithmetic OPCODEs (range from `DIV` to `MULMOD`) are consequently more expensive to execute than the pivot OPCODE.
 This is however not the case for `geth`.
-This means that, given these results are accurate, which is to be further confirmed in Stage II, we might not expect a single good set of gas costs for all the OPCODEs in question.
+This means that, given these results are accurate, which is to be further confirmed in Stage II, we might not expect a single good set of gas costs for all the OPCODEs in question, unless there is a parallel effort made to optimize the costly OPCODEs in selected implementations.

-**TODO** speak to the standardization effort part and different nodes implementations
-  - we'll need to suggest balancing out of the implementations (but how and is it feasible)
-  - question: what if there's no one-size-fits-all solution
-  - reflect on the implementationrelativemeasurements

 #### Q2: is measuring of individual instructions feasible?